szatmary/RtmpBroadcaster/README.md

 TO build on OSX
 install xcode
 install homebrew
-`brew install ffmpeg x264 fdk-aac rtmpdump opencv` `qmake && make`
+`brew install ffmpeg x264 fdk-aac rtmpdump opencv qt5` `qmake && make`

 You will need to creat a file called url.h thhat contains a MY_URL macro